amadeus4dev/developer-guides/docs/guides/pagination.md

 Pagination comes to the rescue, splitting the results into different pages to make sure responses are easier to handle.

-{% hint style="danger" %}
+!!!warning
     Please be aware that no all APIs support pagination.
 Don't forget to check the API reference!
-{% endhint %}

 ## Accessing the paginated results